neiltucker/create_table/55336A_Syllabus.md

 ### Course #: 55336A

 ### Number of Days
-5 Days (40 Hours Total)
+5 Days (30 Hours Total)

 ### Format
 Instructor-led / Workshop

 ### Course Overview
 This comprehensive five-day course provides IT professionals and system administrators with the skills necessary to deploy, manage, and maintain Microsoft Hyper-V virtualization platforms.
 Through a mix of lectures, demos, and hands-on labs, students will gain proficiency in virtualization concepts, Hyper-V deployment, virtual machine management, advanced networking and storage configurations, and automation using PowerShell.
-This course is designed for environments running Windows Server.
+This course is designed for environments running Windows Server 2022 or newer.

 ### Course Audience
 - IT Professionals